Shynixn/ShyGUI/docs/wiki/docs/permission.md

 * User: A permission all players can have.
 * Admin: A permission only Admins should have.
-* Admin/User: Depending on your server, you may give this permission to your players.
-If you are not sure, try to build your server around **not giving this permission** to your players.

 | Permission             | Level      | Description                                 |
 |------------------------|------------|---------------------------------------------|